-Home Builders Foundation and partners build forever homes
+Home Builders Foundation and partners build forever homes with accessibility

 “We say that we build independence and elevate lives,” says Brian Johnson, program director for Home Builders Foundation.
 “It’s kind of our mission statement.
 We do home modifications for people with disabilities.
 We quadrupled the size of this home.”

 Since 1993, the non-profit has enabled individuals with disabilities and their families to live more independent lives and has completed nearly 2,000 projects.
 Volunteers and collaborative partners come together to create home modifications that empower greater access, reinforce safety and equip clients with the ability to tackle everyday tasks.
 HBF has completed home modifications including ramps, room alterations, bathrooms–all at no charge.

 “It just makes me feel awesome to know that we made such a change in (Lexi’s) life,” says (Brad).

 Technological components of universally designed homes add another dimension of independence and freedom.
 Companies such as ListenUp take systems in the home and integrate them together either with a standalone automation system or a consumer-level product like Google Assistant.
 Some are voice activated, and some are remote or touch controlled.